hpc/pavilion2/docs/plugins/schedulers.rst

 - Produce jobs that can be cancelled
 - Allow a job to be started asynchronously.

-The Pavilion Scheduler plugin system was designed to be as flexible in order to support as many schedulers as possible.
+The Pavilion Scheduler plugin system was designed to be flexible in order to support as many schedulers as possible.

 Scheduler Plugins